lucas-carvajal/tcp-chat-server/README.md

 * Users can omit the `/msg` command and the input will be sent as a message automatically
 * After connecting, all users will automatically be added to the 'lobby' chat
 * Users can exit a room with the `/quitRoom` command and will be placed back in the 'lobby' chat
+* Users can see all members in a room with the command `/roomMembers`